Do you have to keep making payments to old debts?

 If you haven’t been making payments, read No calls or letters about a debt for years as that is a very different situation.

 Must I pay a debt that has dropped off my credit file?

 A debt drops off your credit file six years after the default date.
 Most debts in a low payment DMP will have been defaulted (if one of yours hasn’t, read What should the default date for a debt be? because you may be able to get this changed) so after six years these literally disappear and your credit score improves.

-Even though they are old, they will never become “statute barred” (that is the legal term for a debt that is too old for a creditor to enforce – see When is a debt statute barred? for more details) because you are making payments to them.
-So if you don’t want hassle from the debt collector that owns the debt, and then possibly CCJs, bailiffs etc, then the answer is Yes, you do need to keep paying the debt.
+Even though they are old, they will never become “statute barred” (that is the legal term for a debt that is too old for a creditor to enforce) because you are making payments to them..
+See When is a debt statute barred? for more details about this.

-If you carry on paying, it is possible that you could get a CCJ.
+If you carry on making the monthly payments, it is possible that you could get a CCJ.
 This may feel unfair – you have had a long-term arrangement with your creditor and you have kept your side of the agreement by making monthly payments – but legally the creditor can still get a CCJ.

 You are a bit more likely to get a CCJ if you have a house – a creditor can see from your credit file if you have a mortgage and may assume that equity has built up.
 The odds are that you won’t, but having a long term DMP with a house with a lot of equity can be a problem.

 If I get a CCJ will the debt reappear on my credit file?